khaliduddin/nft-challenge/README.md

 # NFT minting with Python & Solidity

-## Mint ERC721 token to your choice of EVM compatible chain
+## Mint ERC721 token to any EVM compatible chain

 ### This project is implemented using Python and uses Brownie framework to support Solidity smart contract programming.